 \section{Thermodynamics of Schwarzschild-type black holes}

 Holographic principle is one of the fascinating tools to understand strongly interacting systems.
-Recently, there have been many attempts to figure out various nonperturbative features of QFT via one-dimensional higher gravity theory.
+Recently, there have been many attempts to figure out various nonperturbative features of QFT in a gravity theory of one higher dimension.
 Unfortunately, the exact holographic relation was known only for maximally supersymmetric and conformal field theories, like $N=4$ super Yang-Mills and ABJM theories.
 To overcome this limitation, it would be important to clarify dual gravity theories of nonconformal systems.
 In the present work, we study how to reconstruct the dual geometry of QFT from the entanglement entropy data.
 The reconstructed dual geometry allows us to understand other physical properties, as we will see later.

 Before studying the reconstruction of the dual geometry, let's first discuss how one can relate the dual geometry to the entanglement entropy in the holographic setup.
-We consider the following $(d+1)$-dimensional metric \be ds^2 = \frac{R^2}{u^2} \left( - f(u) dt^2 +\frac{du^2}{f(u)} + d \S_k^2 \right) . \la{Metric:BH} \ee This is one of the metric ansatz representing an asymptotic AdS space whose dual QFT is given by a CFT at a UV fixed point.
-To have an asymptotic AdS space, the unknown metric function $f(u)$ should be $1$ at $u = 0$.
-For a pure AdS space, the metric factor $f(u)$ is given by \be f(u) = 1 + k \fr{u^2}{R^2} , \ee where $k$ determines the topology of the spatial section.
-For example, the boundary of the AdS space becomes $R \times S^{d-1}$ for $k=1$, $R \times R^{d-1}$ for $k=0$, and $R \times H^{d-1}$ for $k=-1$.
+We first assume a two-dimensional thermal system which has no other scale except temperature.
+Then, its holographic dual can be described by the following three-dimensional metric \be ds^2 = \frac{R^2}{u^2} \left( - f(u) dt^2 +\frac{du^2}{f(u)} + d x^2 \right) . \la{Metric:BH} \ee This is one of the metric ansatz representing an asymptotic AdS space whose dual two-dimensional QFT has a UV fixed point.
+To have an asymptotic AdS space, the unknown metric function $f(u)$ should be one at $u = 0$.
+For a pure AdS space, the metric factor $f(u)$ is given by $f(u) = 1$.